glue-viz/glue/doc/data_viewer_options.rst

 Plots in Glue are designed to be easily configured with Python.
-As much as possible, plot settings are controled by simple properties on data viewer objects.
+As much as possible, plot settings are controlled by simple properties on data viewer objects.
 For example::

     from glue.core import Data, DataCollection